The name of the Branch is “The University of Exeter Branch of the University and College Union”, subsequently referred to as the Branch.

 The local committee will appoint a returning officer for elections who is neither a candidate for any office in the Branch nor a member of the committee.

-All nominations will be received in writing by the returning officer no later than the day that is 28 days before the day of the annual general meeting.
+All nominations will be received in writing by the returning officer no later than the day that is 28 days before the day of the Annual General Meeting (AGM).
 Nominations must be accompanied by the written consent of the nominee and supported by the identifiable signatures of 2 members of the Branch.

 9.3 Eligibility to stand for election

-Retiring officers will be eligible for re‑election, except that the president and vice‑president may normally hold office for not more than 5 successive years in any one capacity.
+Retiring officers will be eligible for re‑election, except that the president and vice‑president may normally hold office for not more than 5 successive years in any one capacity, unless in exceptional circumstances and with the approval of a quorate general meeting.

 A member may not normally be declared elected to more than one officer or ordinary position of committee membership.